Pumpkin Swirl Brownies

 In the end, this meant that some of the brownies were mostly chocolate with a little bit of pumpkin.
 Some were mostly pumpkin with a little bit of chocolate.
 And some were a perfect mix of both.
 In the end, I really liked this, because it lets everyone choose their own preferred chocolate-to-pumpkin ratio!

 Baked goods with fruit (in this case, the pumpkin) are more likely to spoil faster because of the increased moisture content.
-These brownies will last just fine up to 5 days at room temperature, but any longer than that and I’d recommend refrigeration in an air-tight container.
+These brownies will last just fine up to 4 days at room temperature, but for any longer, refrigerate in an air-tight container.

 More Pumpkin Desserts